magdesign/Vidifold/README.md

-# Vidifold / IQSynth
+# Vidifold / former IQSynth
-Wiki and Bug report repo for https://iqsynth.com/
+Wiki and Bug report repo for https://vidifold.com/

 Here we write about bugs, recommodations and improvements for the amazing vj tool written by John Day.